akshaychugh-xyz/akshay2603c.github.io/index.markdown

 -------

 P.S.
-Drop by and say a Hi, if you like (or don't like) anything here).
+Drop by and say a Hi, if you like (or don't like) anything here.
 I am available on [Twitter](https://twitter.com/akshay2603c) and [LinkedIn](https://www.linkedin.com/in/akshaychugh2603/), cheers 👯!